-Fernando Alonso has wanted to keep his feet on the ground after a start to the season that has not lived up to the expectations generated at Aston Martin.
-The Asturian acknowledges that the team is far from the front and that any significant improvement to the AMR26 will have to wait.
+Fernando Alonso has wanted to keep his feet on the ground after a season start that has not met the expectations generated at Aston Martin.
+The Asturian acknowledges that the team is far from the front and that any significant improvement in the AMR26 will have to wait.
 The two-time champion's calm contrasts with the urgency in the garage, but he insists that the real leap will not come until after the summer.

 The development ceiling: a car that can't find its way 🏎️